medelae/AquariumVisualizer/README.md

 - *insert video here in future update*

 This was a fun present for a friend!
-I hand-drew and animated his favorite characters in the examples (transparent PNGs), but any images would work.
+I hand-drew and animated his favorite characters in this version.
 The "fishy" movement is a combination of transforms, varying alpha channels, and interpolation motion programming via Renpy's ATL.

 Future Goals / Projects:
 - I want to make this into an actual screensaver!
 An object-oriented language would work better for that.